Divorce Attorney and Custody Lawyer with much Successful experience in |

 wherein the Court refined and clarified part of Maryland Child Custody Law

-in response to her argument:
+in response to her argument is

 McDermott v.
 Dougherty, 385 Md.
 320 (2005).

-*The McDermott case was upheld and expanded to also cover Maryland Visitation Law on 1/12/07 in the
+*The McDermott case was later upheld and expanded to also cover Maryland Visitation Law on 1/12/07 in the

 case of Koshko v.
 Haining.

-Maryland Divorce Attorney and MD Custody Lawyer serving
+Laura Matney is a Maryland Divorce Attorney and MD Custody Lawyer serving

-Annapolis, and surrounding areas in Maryland
+Annapolis, and all areas in Maryland

-*Past success is no guarantee of future success.
+***Past Success is no guarantee of future Success***

 2275 Research Blvd., Suite 500